sourabhgo/Online-Job-Portal/README.md

-# Online-Job-Portal
+# Online Job Portal Project
-Online Job Portal developed using Php, MySQL, HTML, CSS &amp; Bootstrap.
+Online Job Portal project is web application built using PHP, MySQL as backend and HTML JavaScript &amp; Bootstrap as Frontend technologies.